 banjo, former member of the Dillards; Jon Randall, guitarist, played with the

 Emmylou Harris band; and Mark Fain, bass, toured and recorded with Ricky

 Skaggs.
 This is ONE TERRIFIC BAND!
 If

-you are not a bluegrass fan now, you will be after seeing this fabulous show.
+you weren't a bluegrass fan before, we bet you are after seeing this fabulous show.